opencv/opencv/doc/tutorials/imgproc/imgtrans/copyMakeBorder/copyMakeBorder.rst

 #.
 After compiling the code above, you  can execute it giving as argument the path of an image.
 The result should be:

+   .. container:: enumeratevisibleitemswithsquare

       * By default, it begins with the border set to BORDER_CONSTANT.
 Hence, a succession of random colored borders will be shown.
       * If you press 'r', the border will become a replica of the edge pixels.
       * If you press 'c', the random colored borders will appear again
       * If you press 'ESC' the program will exit.

    Below some screenshot showing how the border changes color and how the *BORDER_REPLICATE* option looks: